UbitUmarov/Ubit-opensim/README.txt

-This is a test version of opensim
+This is very outdated version of opensim
-For the oficial and stable versions please visit
+Please use the oficial versions.
+Please visit
 http://opensimulator.org/

 Ubit Umarov